appropont/proficionym-api-tests/markdown/synonyms.md

             "description": "The word you look up must be a single word with no numbers or punctuation" }

-## 400 - Synonyms [/synonyms/{word}]
+## 200 - Synonyms [/synonyms/{word}]

-Failed request due to no synonyms being found for otherwise valid string.
+Successful but empty request

 + Parameters
-    + word: "ierghefvibei" (required, string) - Synonyms will be looked up for this word.
+    + word: ierghefvibei (required, string) - Synonyms will be looked up for this word.
 It must not have punctuation or numbers.

 ### Get an error for an invalid string [GET]

-+ Response 400 (application/json)
++ Response 200 (application/json)

         {
-            "error": "No Synonyms",
-            "description": "_mapRawSynonyms: rawSynonyms fails validation"
+            "synonyms": []
         }